Waseema31/Docker-Kubernetes/README.md

 2. Get an **interactive shell** running inside of the conatiner.
 3. install the text editor **vim**.
 4. Modify the index.html from the NGINX server to deliver custom content.

+                        OR

+**we can use dockerfile to automate this process of installing and changing the custom page of the index.html**